Why Are My Mandevilla Leaves Turning Yellow?

 If your Mandevilla is experiencing chlorosis due to a nutrient deficiency, the progression of the yellowing gives you a clue as to what’s missing.

-• If your plant is lacking iron, the yellowing will begin on younger leaves and progress to older leaves.
+• If your plant lacks iron, the yellowing will begin even with lots of sunlight on younger leaves and progress to older leaves.

-• If it is lacking in zinc, manganese, or nitrogen, the opposite is true.
+• The opposite is true if it is lacking in zinc, manganese, or nitrogen.

 Poor Drainage